cehuda1/bukalapak-scraping/README.md

-# Tokopedia Web Scraping
+# Bukalapak Web Scraping

-Tokopedia Web Scraping is a Python script designed to extract product data from the popular Indonesian e-commerce platform, Tokopedia.
+bukalapak Web Scraping is a Python script designed to extract product data from the popular Indonesian e-commerce platform, bukalapak.
 This tool utilizes the power of Selenium and BeautifulSoup to automate the data collection process, making it easy to gather information about products of interest.

 ## Prerequisites